buddhist-uni/buddhist-uni.github.io/_tags/thai.md

 image_center_y: 35%
 ---

+The forms of Buddhism practiced in Thailand.

-Buddhism in Thailand is predominantly Theravādan, but shows a variety of influences, including from Thailand's indigenous Shamanism, the Chinese and Indic gods brought in by traders, and the effects of modernist reforms which have combined to give Thai Buddhism its distinct flavor.
+Thai Buddhism is predominantly Theravādan, but shows a variety of influences, including indigenous Shamanism, many Chinese and Indic gods brought in by traders, and modernist reforms, which have combined to give Thai Buddhism its distinct flavor.